In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 Who is the StreetStrider Best For?

-With an easily balanced frame and new-age turning mechanics, the StreetStrider presents both a fun experience for curious enthusiasts and a comfortable option for casual riders looking to move away from the traditional bicycle model.
+With an easily balanced frame and new-age turning mechanics, the StreetStrider presents both a fun experience for curious enthusiasts and a comfortable option for casual riders looking to move away from the traditional bicycle models.

 If you’re looking for more balance than a typical two-wheeled bicycle provides, ride in areas with straight paths and soft turns, and are interested in a workout that incorporates core exercises into turning mechanics, then the StreetStrider will be a great fit for you!